Memoryman2022/Dune-Raider/README.md

 [Dune Raider Theme](https://github.com/Memoryman2022/Dune-Raider/blob/main/sounds2/dune_raider.mp3)

-<span style="font-size:20px;">The palace has fallen!
-Arrakeen is in flames!
-Harkonnen and Sardaukar forces have swarmed Arakis and the Duke is in chains.</span>
 <span style="font-size:40px;">The palace has fallen!
 Arrakeen is in flames!
 Harkonnen and Sardaukar forces have swarmed Arakis and the Duke is in chains.</span>

 You must protect his heir Paul Artriedes and secure the future of his noble house.